jonezy35/Training-Environment/Offline-Repo.md

 curl -L -O https://download.microsoft.com/download/2/E/6/2E61CFA4-993B-4DD4-91DA-3737CD5CD6E3/vcredist_x64.exe
 ```

+## For security reasons, you should now remove the wireless NIC from the laptop to airgap our system from the internet.
+The rest of this setup can be done offline.

 # <u>IMPORTANT:</u>
 If you are setting up this offline repo for the Users VLAN, skip the rest of this and move to the **Users-VLAN-Offline-Repo** SOP for the rest of the configuration.
 If you're setting up the DMSS repo, continue with the below instructions.